M4rga/ipv6-manager/README.md

 # IPv6 Manager

-These bash scripts are used to enable or disable your IPv6
+These Bash scripts are used to enable or disable IPv6 on your Linux system.

 ## Warning

-These scripts work with grub, so if you have modified the grub file before, make sure that it doesn't conflict
+These scripts work with **GRUB**, so if you have modified the `/etc/default/grub` file before, make sure that it doesn't conflict.

 ## Usage

-What can you do with this project:
+What you can do with this project:

-* Check if your IPv6 is enabled or disabled
+- Check if IPv6 is enabled or disabled on your system
-* Enable your IPv6
+- Enable IPv6 on your system
-* Disable your IPv6
+- Disable IPv6 on your system